What is a day?

 When should you pay?

 You should arrive at the studio with the means to pay for your session.
-If your band is coming from a country other than the United States or if a third party is paying for the recording, than we will require a wire transfer for full payment of the session prior to the first day of the session.
-We do not accept credit cards.
+If your band is coming from a country other than the United States or if a third party is paying for the recording, we will require a wire transfer for full payment of the session prior to the first day of the session.

 What is a traveling rate?